In this post, we will be learning about the 6 lessons of muscle growth in depth.

 They limit themselves first mentally and that leads to limiting themselves physically.
 So, for example, everyone’s always we’re like “oh my god you know I’m going to overtrain so I can only train everything once a week but studies are showing that the more frequent you train the better your gains will be.
 So sometimes when you have an overload on the muscle every day your performance is not going to be best but you’re beating the muscle up so much that it basically has no choice but to grow.

-So you’re going to have to expose your muscles to a lot of stress and there are new studies that are coming out by some of my colleagues in Finland and Norway where they’re showing really good weight lifters are gaining hypertrophy from going from three days a week to training to six days a week of training per body part.
-Now we not saying that everyone to do that that’s an advanced technique, what we are saying is don’t limit yourself.
+So you’re going to expose your muscles to a lot of stress and there are new studies that are coming out by some of my colleagues in Finland and Norway where they’re showing really good weight lifters are gaining hypertrophy from going from three days a week to training to six days a week of training per body part.
+Now we not saying that everyone to do that, That’s an advanced technique, what we are saying is don’t limit yourself.
 The human body can withstand a lot more you can think so long as your nutrition and your sleep is in place.

 Building your physique